tvdboom/ATOM/docs_sources/api/ATOM/atomclassifier.md

 </span>
 </div>
 Balance the number of samples per target class in the target column.
-Only the training set is balanced in order to maintain the original distribution of target classes in the test set.
 The estimator created by the class is attached to atom.
 See [Balancer](../data_cleaning/balancer.md) for a description of the parameters.

+!!! note
+    This transformation is only applied to the training set in order to maintain the original distribution of target classes in the test set.

 <br /><br /><br />